Founder & President

 After a couple years teaching, Anna Valdez served for five years at an international organization in Monterrey, Mexico.
 Along with being a Program Coordinator, she was the primary caregiver for 17 teenage girls.
 She has successfully implemented programming as a Texas Christian University Trust Based Relational Intervention (TBRI®) Practitioner and a Trauma Competent Caregiver Affiliate Trainer for Back2Back Ministries.
 As the Director of Programs, Anna trains, develops audience specific curriculum, and coordinates trauma informed efforts for volunteers, churches, support groups, foster parents and caregivers, and institutions, locally and internationally, to move them through the continuum of trauma informed care.

 Mallory started as an intern with Fostering Hope in Summer 2019 and is thrilled to be re-joining the team as the Communications Coordinator.
-She is finishing up her degree at Mays Business School at Texas A&M University and will be graduating in December 2020 with a Bachelor’s in Marketing and Communications, as well as a certificate in Nonprofit and Social Innovation.
+She recently completed her degree at Mays Business School at Texas A&M University in Marketing and Communications, as well as a certificate in Nonprofit and Social Innovation.
 A proud sister to two adopted brothers, Mallory has experienced life as a foster/adoptive sibling since a young age.
 Her professional experience includes internships in varying business roles with two local Austin nonprofits and one international nonprofit.